foundry-rs/book/src/reference/cast.md

 completions              Generate shell completions script compute-address          Returns the computed address from a given address and nonce pair estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
-find-block               Prints the block number closest to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s)
+etherscan-source         Prints the source code of a contract from Etherscan find-block               Prints the block number closest to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s)